Darlingtonia californica Care

 Range

-Darlingtonia is native to remote montane streams and springs in Southern Oregon and Northern California.
+Darlingtonia is native to remote mountain streams in Southern Oregon and Northern California.
 A few smaller patches grow in lowland streams along the Oregon coast, but the majority reside in the mountains.
 Those that are native to the mountains tend to be much more resilient to extreme temperature changes than those from the mild Oregon coast.

 Where to Grow

 Darlingtonia grow best outdoors as a container plant on a sunny deck or patio.
 You may also grow it in a pond or fountain with flowing water, but keep the crown of the plant from being submerged.
-Because of its specific soil requirements, do not plant it in the ground.
+Because of its specific soil requirements, avoid planting it in the ground.

 Sunlight